oacore/content/docs/oai-resolver.md

-  their metadata using OAI-PMH, which is a widely supported functionality.</br></br>However, we recommend that repositories register for the <a href="https://core.ac.uk/services/repository-dashboard">CORE Repository Dashboard</a> to check that their metadata records are harvested correctly in their entirety.
+  their metadata using OAI-PMH, which is a widely supported functionality.</br></br>However, we recommend that repositories register for the <a href="https://core.ac.uk/services/repository-dashboard">CORE Repository Dashboard</a> to check that their metadata records are indexed correctly in their entirety.
 This is an extremely low barrier to adoption with the resolver effectively working out-of-the-box.</br></br>CORE can resolve any OAI identifier to either a metadata page of the record in CORE or route it